Home » FAMILY » How to Have a Grateful Heart

 An added benefit of writing your daily gratitude reminders is that over time you will be able to look back and see God’s hand at work in ways you might otherwise forget.
 Noticing what God is doing in your life, and then thanking Him for it, opens the door to ever more blessings!

-Don’t Go to Bed
+Don’t Go to Bed Until…

-Finally, make a promise to yourself and to the Lord that you will not go to bed without writing down at least one item of thanks for each day.
+Make a promise to yourself and to the Lord that you will not go to bed without writing down at least one item of thanks for each day.
 More is always nice – but don’t stress yourself.
 Some days are just hard.
 If all you can offer is one sacrifice of thanksgiving (Psalm 50:14; 23), God is still honored.

 I urge you to get a small notebook today and set it with a pen or pencil right beside your bed.
-Start tonight writing one short prayer of gratitude to the Lord.
+Start tonight writing one short sentence of gratitude to the Lord.
 He loves you.
 He loves to bless you.
 But He doesn’t like to be ignored!
 Give the Father all the thanks He deserves.

 Gratitude Empowers Your Prayer Life